Arthur-Milchior/anki-Multiple-Windows/README.md

 confirm/cancel something, or to say «ok».
 It should work with the browser.

-## TODO:
-I don't know how to detect whether a window is already closed or not.
-Thus I can't properly clean unused windows.
-There is an eternal pointer to them.

 ## Advice
 The most standard windows name are: